benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 Now, as for when to use specific tools:

-### Google Docs

-* **When**: Early ideation and definition (or in-meeting note taking), with the goal of ultimately memorializing the document in an issue or pull request for visibility and reach.
-Think of it as "top-of-the funnel collaboration".
-* **Who**: Small group of trusted stakeholders (grant access liberally to avoid contributor friction)
-* **Why**: Quick iteration cycles, collaborative editing

-*Caveat emptor: Google Docs discovery is poor, as is understanding the state of a document once you discover it.
-Use Google docs early in an idea's lifecycle, but burn it down as soon as possible and replace the content with a link to the canonical source to avoid confusion.*

 ### Issues

 * **When**: Task tracking.
 Think of issues as team- or organization-wide TODOs.
 Issues should be the default unless another medium is more appropriate.